How Does a Reverse Mortgage Loan Work?

 After any of of these events, the loan becomes due.
 If the homeowner has died, the property will simply revert to the lender, and its value will be used to pay off the loan.
 If the home equity is greater than the loan amount, the excess will pass to the heirs.
 If, however, the loan amount is greater than the value of the property, the deficit will be assumed by the government.

-Homeowners or heirs can pay off the loan at any point if they decide to they no longer want to have a reverse mortgage.
+Homeowners or heirs can pay off the loan at any point if they decide to they no longer want to have a reverse mortgage loan.

-Here are the steps to take if you are interested in a reverse mortgage:
+Here are the steps to take if you are interested in a reverse mortgage loan:

-- Determine Whether a Reverse Mortgage Is Right for You
+- Determine Whether a Reverse Mortgage Loan Is Right for You

-Reverse mortgages are only available to people who meet certain criteria.
-A mortgage company that specializes in reverse mortgages, such as Paragon Mortgage Services, can quickly help you determine if you qualify for this type of mortgage and whether this will be the right fit for your needs.
+Reverse mortgage loans are only available to people who meet certain criteria.
+A mortgage company that specializes in reverse mortgage loans, such as Alliance Mortgage Group, can quickly help you determine if you qualify for this type of mortgage loan and whether this will be the right fit for your needs.

 - Get HUD Counseling

-In order to qualify for a reverse mortgage, you are required to attend a HUD counseling session with an approved HECM counselor either by phone or in person.
+In order to qualify for a reverse mortgage loan, you are required to attend a HUD counseling session with an approved HECM counselor either by phone or in person.
 This ensures you are: